MARYLAND STATE DEPARTMENT OF EDUCATION

 & Numerous other state and federal laws that govern equity in

 The Agency Equity Officer consults with the Fair Practices Officer regarding equity issues, and MSDE policy and procedure.
-The office investigates employee or applicant complaints of illegal employment discrimination based on race, national origin, gender, color, religion, disability, age, sexual orientation, pregnancy, and any illegal employment activity that is covered by federal or state law.
+The office investigates employee or applicant complaints of illegal employment discrimination based on race, national origin, gender, color, religion, disability, age, sexual orientation, gender identity/expression, pregnancy, and any illegal employment activity that is covered by federal or state law.

 Internal and External